jacklion710/max-patch-visualizer/patch-visualizer-notes/Max Patch Visualizer Requirements & Notes.md

     - Create test cases with various patch structures to ensure accurate parsing and visualization.
     - Handle potential errors gracefully, such as missing or malformed JSON data.
     - Implement error logging and user-friendly error messages for debugging purposes.

+### Other Destinations

+It may be helpful for the max discord community to be able to simply copy and paste patches directly into discord using commands like `/patch {PATCH_JSON}` to dynamically share patches on the fly.
+Although screenshots are convenitent alternatives to JSON, they do not contain the patch itself and therefore they do not allow for easy transmission of patches.
+A visualizer tool that both displays the graph network of objects as well as carries the JSON data offers a superior way of sharing patches if it can be bundled into a user friendly bot for discord.
+This may be a worthwhile pursuit for a future version if enough interest is shown.

+## Contributions

+Currently I am working on this independantly as a personal project for [boot.dev](https://boot.dev).
+Once I have fulfilled the requirements for the project on my own and have obtained an MVP I will open things up for open source contributions.